Prayers for Boston.

 There are email addresses and phone numbers for nearly every entry.
 And there are messages.

-A woman is comforted by a man near a triage tent set up for the Boston Marathon.
-(Reuters)"I don't live in the city," reads one, "but can come get anyone who needs a place to stay."
+"I don't live in the city," reads one, "but can come get anyone who needs a place to stay."

 "I live in Hopkinton," reads another, "but would happily drive anywhere to pick up a runner who needs food, shelter and comfort."